All Episodes

 And so Clinton responded.

-Hundred thousand new cops, crime bill, severe new sentencing guidelines for people caught selling and using the stuff.
+100,000 new cops, crime bill, severe new sentencing guidelines for people caught selling and using the stuff.

 And it's all come back to bite them.

-Meaning all of this police attention, you know, the black lives matter and other civil rights groups are running around complaining about police brutality and the police being mean and police murdering innocent young blacks walking the street while waiting to go to college and this kind of thing.
+Meaning, all of this police attention, you know, the Black Lives Matter and other civil rights groups are running around complaining about police brutality and the police being mean and police murdering innocent young blacks walking the street while waiting to go to college and this kind of thing.

 Well, it turns out that all of this ramped up police activity, policing and strident activity to wipe out this scourge of crack cocaine and others was started by the Democrats.